chef-training/workshops/README.md

 You will also need to install a few pieces of software on your local workstation:

-* The [ChefDK](https://downloads.chef.io/chefdk) to develop and test your Chef code.
+* The [Chef Workstation](https://downloads.chef.io/products/workstation) to develop and test your Chef code.
 * A text editor to create and edit your Chef code (i.e. [Atom](https://atom.io), [VisualStudio Code](https://code.visualstudio.com), [SublimeText](https://www.sublimetext.com), or other)
 * A free [GitHub.com](https://github.com) account to upload your work
 * A virtual machine running a RHEL7 (or later) based linux distribution (RHEL, CentOS, Fedora, etc.) to serve as a test system